 As set forth by the statute, a domestic violence suspect (including someone charged with stalking) is subject to a mandatory arrest if the victim exhibits signs of injury or if there is probable cause to believe that the terms of a no-contact order have been violated.

 Stalking is typically classified as a fourth degree felony.
 If you are convicted of fourth degree stalking, you may be sentenced to up to 18 months in New Jersey State Prison.
 However, a stalking charge can be elevated to a third degree offense if you commit stalking in violation of a court order, against the same victim on more than one occasion, while serving a prison sentence, or while on either parole or probation.
 In any of these instances, you can be sentenced to between three and five years in prison.

 Although the loss of your freedom might be the most severe consequence you face, the consequences of a stalking conviction go far beyond a prison sentence.
 Even after serving your sentence, you will have to deal with the shame, embarrassment, and stigma of having a stalking conviction appear on your permanent record.
 You will also be prevented from lawfully owning a firearm in NJ.

 Do not take any chances when it comes to your freedom and your reputation.
-If you have been accused of stalking, terroristic threats, or harassment in Essex County, do not wait to contact a criminal defense attorney.
+If you have been accused of stalking, terroristic threats, or harassment in Essex County, New Jersey, do not wait to contact a criminal defense attorney.
 The experienced attorneys at the Tormey Law Firm have an excellent track record of defending clients against stalking charges.
-Call 201-654-3464 today to discuss your case, or fill out the online contact form to schedule a free consultation at the firm’s Newark office.
+Call 201-654-3464 today to discuss your case, or fill out the online contact form to schedule a free consultation at our firm’s Newark office.